Happyr/GoogleAnalyticsBundle/Upgrade.md

+# Upgrade from 4.x to 5.0

+* All services are using FQCN as service ID.
+* We use PSR-18 and PSR-17 instead of HTTPlug.
+* Renamed `HttpClientInterface` to `AnalyticsClientInterface`
+* Renamed `DataFetcher` to `AnalyticsDataFetcher`
+* Updated return value of `AnalyticsDataFetcher::getPageViews` to support more flexible queries.
+* Added PHP7 type hints

 # Upgrade from 3.2.2 to 4.0

 * Class parameters has been removed to comply with the new Symfony best practices.